dan-leo/masters/thesis/v8/4_results.md

 ## Approach

+How is this performing according to the fundamental performance metrics.

 The goal is to test four UE manufacturers against four network vendors with a set of RF metrics.

 | NW Vendors | UE Manufacturers | RF Metrics         |